 Designography for Studio DDL

-Studio DDL is a collaboration between the Italian architects Designer Gionatan (also Jonathan) de Pas (1932 to 1991), Donato d'Urbino (born 1935) and Paolo Lomazzi (born 1936).
-The design quartet formed as early as 1966 under the name De Pas/D'Urbino/Lomazzi/Scolari in Milan, the birthplace of all four Designer, as Carla Scolari was also originally involved.
-In addition to furniture design, Studio DDL is dedicated to exhibition design, architecture and urban planning.
-Alongside the Achizoom design group, Studio DDL is one of the most important representatives of Radical Design in furniture design.
-The design of Studio DDL is represented in the TAGWERC Design STORE with the armchair Joe.
+Studio DDL is an association of Italian architects and Designer Gionatan (also Jonathan) de Pas (1932–1991), Donato d'Urbino (born 1935), and Paolo Lomazzi (born 1936).
+The design quartet formed in 1966 in Milan, the birthplace of all four designers, under the name De Pas/D'Urbino/Lomazzi/Scolari, as Carla Scolari was originally also part of the group.
+Besides furniture design, Studio DDL is dedicated to exhibition design, architecture, and urban planning.
+Along with the design group Achizoom, Studio DDL is one of the most important representatives of Radical Design in furniture design.
+Studio DDL's design is associated with...
+Chair Joe in the TAGWERC Design STORE represented.

 Nothing but air

-Back in the 1960s, the Italian design trio created a armchair that used only air as a structural element.
-The inflatable armchair "Blow" uses a plastic shell that gives the air shape and seating function.
-Designed in 1967 and first presented in 1968, Blow has become a symbol of a changing design culture against the backdrop of a changing socioculture in the sixties and can be classified as a Pop Art style.
+As early as the 1960s, the Italian design trio created an armchair that used air as its sole structural element.
+The inflatable armchair "Blow" utilizes a plastic shell that gives the air shape and seating function.
+Designed in 1967 and first presented in 1968, Blow became a symbol of a changing design culture against the backdrop of a shifting socio-cultural landscape in the 1960s and is associated with the Pop Art style.

 Radical Design

-In the 1960s, a design movement called the Radical Period, Radical Time or Radical Design emerged in Italy.
-It reached its peak in Italy at the end of the 1960s / beginning of the 1970s.
+In the 1960s, a design movement emerged in Italy known as the Radical Period, Radical Time, or Radical Design.
+It reached its peak in Italy in the late 1960s and early 1970s.
 Studio DDL is considered one of the most important representatives of Radical Design.
-As a protest against functionalism, the studio of Gionatan de Pas, Donato d'Urbino and Paolo Lomazzi Design created objects such as the armchair Joe (1970), the Flap armchair bed and the Sciangai coat stand (1973), the Giotto stool and the tables Festival and Rio (1975), the Grand Italia sofa (1980), the Flou Flou sofa (1982), the armchair Campo (1984), the tables Cable (1986) and Cone (1988) and the chair Larry (1991).
+As a protest against functionalism, the studio of Gionatan de Pas, Donato d'Urbino, and Paolo Lomazzi created design objects such as the Joe armchair (1970), the Flap armchair bed and the Sciangai clothes rack (1973), the Giotto stool and the Festival and Rio tables (1975), the Grand Italia sofa (1980), the Flou Flou sofa (1982), the Campo armchair (1984), the Cable (1986) and Cone (1988) tables, and the Larry chair (1991).

 Baseball glove for sitting

-What must a ball feel like in a baseball glove?
-For anyone who has ever asked themselves this question, the de Pas / d'Urbino / Lomazzi design trio has been providing an answer since 1970.
-Joe, an oversized and padded baseball glove is just waiting to be dropped into like a ball.
-The Italian-born baseball player Joe DiMaggio, a superstar of his time and a baseball legend to this day, inspired the Milanese to create this extravagant armchair design, which is still elaborately handcrafted by Poltronova today.
+What must it feel like to be inside a baseball glove?
+For anyone who's ever wondered about this, the design trio de Pas / d'Urbino / Lomazzi has been providing an answer since 1970.
+Joe, an oversized and padded baseball glove, is just waiting to be dropped into it like a ball.
+The Italian-born baseball player Joe DiMaggio, a superstar of his time and a baseball legend to this day, inspired the Milanese designers to create this extravagant armchair, which is still meticulously handcrafted today.
+Poltronova is manufactured.

 Studio DDL Design

-Studio DDL has received numerous awards, including the Compasso d'Oro design prize, and its designs are represented in almost all important design collections: MoMa / New York, Neue Sammlung Munich, Victoria & Albert Museum / London - to name but a few.
-At TAGWERC Design STORE you can get legendary Studio DDL design for your own four walls.
+Studio DDL has received numerous awards, including the Compasso d'Oro design prize, and its designs are represented in almost all major design collections: MoMa New York, Neue Sammlung Munich, Victoria & Albert Museum London – to name just a few.
+At the TAGWERC Design STORE, you can find legendary Studio DDL designs for your home.